aviraljanveja/Mathematics/README.md

 Each chapter generally consists of the following :
  - Concepts explained through simple examples.
- - Definition in simple terms.
+ - Definitions in simple terms.
  - Related points and notes if any.
  - Some solved exercises.
  - Reference sources.